North American Mastiff Dog Breed Info

 You will also have to clean your pup’s ears with a wet cloth and check for wax build-up or a foreign object in its ears.
 Also, remember to clip its nails frequently to avoid any accidents.

 Last but not the least, you must take care of their oral hygiene.
-Remember to brush their teeth regularly to avoid cavities and food build-ups.
+Remember to brush your pup’s teeth regularly to avoid cavities and food build-ups.

 You should expect to pay between $1000 and $2000 for a puppy, although you won’t find many breeders of this breed as it is not much popular.